small-tech/nodekit/README.md

 ## Middleware

 NodeKit supports Connect-style middleware.
-All you have to do is define your middleware in a JavaScript file in folder called `_middleware` in the root of your source.
+All you have to do is define your middleware in a JavaScript file with a `.middleware` extension.

-For example, to allow all Cross Origin Requests (CORS), save the following middleware in a file called `allow-all-cors.js` in your `_middleware` folder:
+For example, to allow all Cross Origin Requests (CORS), save the following middleware in a file called `allow-all-cors.middleware` anywhere in your project (that’s not in the `#static` folder):

 ```js
 module.exports = (request, response, next) => {